Welcome to this page!

 In 2011, I was a Max Weber Fellow at the European University Institute.
 In 2011-2013, I held a postdoctoral fellowship at Umeå Unversity.
 Between 2013-2015, I worked as a research fellow at Lund University within the project ‘Marrying Cultures: Queens Consort and their European identities 1500-1800’,funded by the Humanities in the European Research Area (HERA).

 My publications include articles published in the Journal of Social History, the Journal of Interdisciplinary History, Traverse Revue d'Histoire - Zeitschrift für Geschichte among others.
 My article titled ‘Female Peasants, Patriarchy and the Credit Market in Eighteenth-Century France’ was awarded the Ronald S. Love Prize of the Western Society for French History in 2009.
-I am currently completing a biography of the Swedish queen Lovisa Ulrika (1720-1782).
+In 2017, I published a monograph titled "Gender and Politics in Eighteenth-Century Sweden".
+I am currently completing a monograph on debt in pre-industrial Europe.

 My research interests range widely, from the history of justice and economics to gender and women’s history.
 Above all, I am deeply interested in the study of rural communities in early modern Europe.